Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 Bitch, you arrested people for being angry that children got murdered last year.

-You keep arresting people for stupid stuff, and there was no growth in the economy at all the whole time that you have been prime minister.
+You keep arresting people for stupid stuff and there was no growth in the economy at all the whole time that you have been prime minister.

 You told people their concerns did not matter.

-You said that there's a speech, it was recorded.
+You said that there's a speech.

 You can play it back yourself if you want, if your memory hasn't been wiped.

-Then of you saying that, what the He he is basically Schrodinger's Enoch Powell.
+What the he is basically Schrodinger's Enoch Powell.

-He'll use the language, then he'll take it back, he'll use it again when it's difficult, then he'll take it back.
+He'll use it again when it's difficult, then he'll take it back.

 Now he's talking about patriotic national reasons.